 The Throughput Challenge

-Any dataflow pipeline running in StreamSets Data Collector has a maximum throughput capacity in messages per unit time.
+Any data pipeline running in StreamSets Data Collector Engine has a maximum throughput capacity in messages per unit time.
 Each message, or batch of messages, takes some amount of time to be processed in the pipeline – longer time to process implies lower message throughput.

 Above the maximum throughput capacity, the pipeline cannot keep up with the flow of incoming messages, and back pressure is applied in the form of messages buffering in the Kafka topic.
 In the short term, this is not necessarily a problem – if the flow of messages into the Kafka topic falls over time, then the pipeline will be able to catch up.
 Where older messaging technologies struggled to manage back pressure, Kafka’s robust persistent storage has made it a fixture in many data architectures.

 If the pipeline’s throughput falls below the message arrival rate indefinitely, then messages will be buffered in Kafka for increasing amounts of time, increasing latency, the amount of time required for a message to reach its eventual recipient, and ultimately overflowing Kafka’s storage.